JimDesu/basis-lang/spec.md

 This section specifies the parameter-mode discipline of Basis.
 Every parameter and every receiver carries one of four modes — READ, CREATE, UPDATE, or DISPOSE — that together determine the contract between caller and callee at that position.
 The mode markers are part of the identifier itself in named contexts and migrate to type-suffix position in nameless contexts.
 Two static analyses gate the discipline at the type-system level: the initialization analysis (whole-slot tracking, §6.14) verifies that CREATE parameters are written exactly once on every successful exit; the taint analyses (the transitive READ contract, §6.5; fexpr-relevance, §6.15) verify that read-only contracts and ceiling bounds are preserved across access paths.

 The §3 surface for declaring parameters and receivers introduced the four modes informally; this section gives the full discipline.
-The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table introduced in §3.10 is restated here in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.
+The full transfer-function tables for the static analyses are in Appendix E. The receiver-mode-by-signature-shape table is given here (§6.8), in the context of the receiver rules R1 (call-site initialization) and R2 (callee-body obligation) that govern receiver mode mechanics uniformly across signature shapes.

 ### 6.1 The Four Modes